-Choosing windows that complement inside and outside appearance
+Choosing windows that complement the appearance, inside and out

-This will help you decide if it warrants a large picture framing window, a creative shape, small, narrow or a different material depending on the internal function and the direct viewing angle externally.
+This will help you decide if it warrants a large picture-framing window, a creative shape, or something small, narrow or made of a different material, depending on the internal function and the direct viewing angle externally.
 Windows generally aren’t obstructed on an upper level, so it’s important that you invest where it will deliver the best value for function and design.

 Windows that brighten up your spaces

-- Use the right window shape that will give the best light distribution in each room.
-For example, tall, narrow windows give a thin distribution of light whilst horizontal windows can provide a wider spread of light.
+- Choose the window shape that will give the best light distribution for each room.
+For example, tall, narrow windows give a thin distribution of light while horizontal windows can provide a wider spread of light.

 - Place your windows higher up the wall to lengthen the depth of light into the room.
-Window places closed to the celling produce more sky visibility that in turn transmits more light.
-Floor to ceiling windows can also make for an amazing aesthetic design feature that can make a room feel a lot bigger.
+Windows placed closer to the celling produce more sky visibility, transmitting more light.
+Floor-to-ceiling windows can also make for an amazing aesthetic design feature that can make a room feel a lot bigger.

 - Where possible, place windows on more than just one wall for better distribution of light.

-- If you’ve got a great design plan for your windows, consider the internal finishes that take advantage of light distribution such as wall and ceiling colour finishes, window treatments, and window frames.
+- Once you’ve got a great design plan for your windows, consider the internal finishes that take advantage of light distribution such as wall and ceiling colour finishes, window treatments and window frames.

 Creating natural ventilation and comfort

-Are you trying to enhance your view or create more privacy?
+Do you want to enhance your view or create more privacy?